HubSpot/select/docs/intro.md

 #### Changing the positioning

-Select has an option called `selectLikeAlignment` which allows you to change whether the drop is positioned like a real select element (with the currently selected option over the element) or like a canonical dropdown menu.
+Select has an option called `alignToHighlighted` which allows you to change whether the drop is positioned like a real select element (with the currently selected option over the element) or like a canonical dropdown menu.